 Can I use a programmable thermostat with a heat pump, electric, or radiant (steam or radiant floor) heat?

 Programmable thermostats can be used with heat pumps, but are not recommended for radiant or hot water systems.
-Follow this simple guidance when using heat pumps to get the most benefit.
 Most heat pump systems are installed with a specific thermostat by your contractor.
 If you don’t have a programmable thermostat, it is best to check with them on the proper model and set-up.
 A conventional programmable thermostat may not account for the back-up heat of a heat pump, or the different steps and modes of the system.